-96 Port Sidney Marina (250-655-3711) is a large, full-service marina with a customs office for pleasure crane.
-Garbage disposal facilities are available on the wharfhead.
-A dock extending south from the wharf is used by a passenger ferry that operates to Tsehum Harbour and Sidney Island.
+96 Port Sidney Marina (250-655-3711) is a large, full-service marina with a customs office for pleasure craft.

 97 Caution. - Port Sidney Marina cannot be entered from the north; many vessels have grounded while trying.
 Use the entrance between the rock breakwaters immediately south of Sidney Breakwater light.